 There are only very specific circumstances in which a person can be forced to submit a BAC test in Texas.
 When someone is accused of driving while intoxicated with a child in the car, law enforcement can force the driver to submit to a blood or breath test without their consent.
 This means the test can be used as evidence in court in most cases unless the defense attorney can find a way to exclude it from evidence.

 - The testing equipment was not properly maintained

 - The test was not administered by a qualified professional

-Penalties for DWI with a Child Passenger in Texas
+What is the Penalty for DWI with a Child Passenger in TX?

 Jail time, fines, and crime class can be increased or attract additional charges in Texas if: